Flags from the countries of all teams who've competed at RoboGames/ROBOlympics.

 • Some other mechanism, with prior permission from the judges.

-In any case the safety stop switch must be fail-safe: The robot handler must demonstrate that by dropping, or letting go of the stop mechanism the robot comes to an immediate stop and makes no further movement.
+The safety stop switch must be fail-safe: The robot handler must demonstrate that by dropping, or letting go of the stop mechanism the robot comes to an immediate stop.
 The stop mechanism does not need to cut primary power as long as it can be demonstrated that the robot reliably comes to a complete halt.

 Printable version of this Page. | Subscribe to our mailing list!